 Keeping Two Or More Job

 Contractors may take multiple positions in the industry when they know they may carry all the hours needed to do the work.
-Someone who is working with with three or four companies at a time will have time for 15-20 hours for each company when they are spread out across the week.
-Analysts may increase their pay by doing more work, and they will reach more people when working with more companies or organizations.
+Someone who is working with three or four companies at a time will have time for 15-20 hours for each company when they are spread out across the week.

-Analysts may take government work, go into consulting or work in the private sector.
+Applied behavior analysts may work in a government position, which includes a school system (which is quite common), work in the private sector, or start their own practice and consult with multiple clients at once.
 Everyone has their own choice to make, and each choice changes their salary.
-The salary of applied behavior analyst workers will change depending on where they choose to work, what they are doing and who they report to.
+The average yearly salary of applied behavior analysts will change depending on where they choose to work, what job duties they are responsible for, and who they report to.

 ABA and BCBA job opportunities are endless!
 There is such an overwhelming need for behavior analysts in a variety of settings.
 Students who are beginning their education in ABA should take all of the factors into consideration and identify which area of ABA will fit best with their needs and career goals.

 Master of Education (M.Ed.) | Northeastern State University